buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="booklets" slug="buddhist-wheel-symbol_karunaratne" %}
 - While the Christians have the <i class="fas fa-cross"></i> cross and the Jews the <i class="fas fa-star-of-david"></i> star, the Buddhists have the <i class="fas fa-dharmachakra"></i> wheel as the symbol of their religion.
 But where did this wheel come from and what does it mean?

+<i class="fas fa-book-open"></i> <i>Aspects (of Early Buddhist Sociological Thought)</i> Chapter 3: Significance of Buddhist Chanting
+{:.mb-0}
+- Even in the Buddha’s time, monks would recite the teachings verbatim to acclimate to them and keep them in mind.
+Over time, this chanting became seen as apotropaic and was therefore ritualized quite early on.
+Today, chanting features prominently across Buddhist traditions and practices.

 *Parallel to Robinson chapter 3: “Development”*

 {% include content_blurb.html category="articles" slug="assertion-and-restraint_dixon-graham" %}